Visitation on Braggs Island | 1997 | Etching 65 of 75

 About the Artwork

-Visitation on Bragg's Island (1997) is an etching and aquatint by David Blackwood (1941–2022), capturing the moment of arrival—a wooden boat approaching a stagehead where figures wait to receive visitors.
-The composition shows a family group on the weathered dock: a woman and child stand at the platform's edge, a man sits on wooden planks, and another figure emerges from the small building behind them.
+Visitation on Bragg's Island (1997) is an etching and aquatint by David Blackwood (1941–2022), capturing the moment of arrival—a wooden boat approaching a working stagehead where figures wait to receive visitors.
+The composition shows the complex infrastructure of outport fishing life: on the upper level of the wharf, a woman holding a child stands in a doorway while a man emerges beside her; below, figures gather on the main platform and wooden walkways.
+To the left, fish drying racks (flakes) extend over the water, their geometric frames creating strong linear patterns—evidence of the cod fishery that sustained Bragg's Island.
 The boat carries several passengers navigating the final distance to shore.
 The scene unfolds beneath a dramatic Prussian blue and grey sky, the water rendered in deep aquatint tones that suggest the weight and depth of Bonavista Bay.

 Bragg's Island, located sixteen miles out in Bonavista Bay north of Wesleyville, was home to Blackwood's maternal grandparents.
 In his 1991 letter about his grandfather, the artist recalled the island's rhythms: "a daily ritual early every morning and late afternoon" of hauling cod traps, the comings and goings that structured outport life.1 The stagehead served as threshold between isolation and connection—where boats arrived with news, supplies, visitors, or the return of family members from fishing grounds.
-This print captures that charged moment of visitation, when figures scan the water and the distance closes.
+But it was also the working heart of the fishery: where cod were landed, gutted, salted, and laid out on flakes to dry in the sun and wind.
+This print captures that charged moment of visitation within the daily rhythm of labour.

-The composition emphasizes waiting and approach: the woman and child poised at the dock's edge, the seated man patient in his stillness, the boat still separated by a final stretch of dark water.
+The composition emphasizes waiting and approach: the woman and child framed in the doorway, figures positioned across multiple levels of the wharf, the boat still separated by a final stretch of dark water.
 Blackwood's aquatint technique gives the water remarkable depth, appearing almost black in the foreground, while the sky's sweeping tones create atmospheric drama.
 The staging is both specific—this precise place, these particular people—and universal, documenting the ritual of arrival that structured island life across generations.

 Dimensions and Details